 This is important.
 It causes you to think about what you do entirely from the client’s perspective.
-Fine details that you pore over become irrelevant.
+Fine details you pore over become irrelevant.
 What is the big outcome you are delivering?
 What are the critical steps that can’t be missed?

-This is what is important to your clients.
+This is important to your clients.

 The big outcome should become the focus of your messaging.
 The headline on your sales page.

 We then dive a little deeper.
 What does paradise look, sound and feel like?
-For the most part it will be the polar opposite of the prison state.
+For the most part, it will be the polar opposite of the prison state.

 What does the problem look sound and feel like AFTER you have worked your magic?

 Listen to the language your clients use so you can echo their words in your messaging.
 Hang around in the same Facebook groups, or LinkedIn, or wherever your audience congregates.